fusion-io/authenticate/README.md

 ### Tips:

-- **Gate** is a unit of work that combines a protocol and an identity provider together.
+- **Gateway** is a unit of work that combines a protocol and an identity provider together.
 It's the building block of authentication process.
 **Authenticator** is just a service that managing gates.
 Just it!
 - Relationship between **Protocol** and **IdentityProvider** is many-to-many.
-**Gate** is a pivot representing that relationship.
+**Gateway** is a pivot representing that relationship.
 - You can have many **Protocols** that sharing the same **Identity Provider** if they providing the same `Credential`.

     For example: *your application may support `token` authentication via web APIs.